 \section{Introduction}

 This paper studies inference in randomized controlled trials with multiple treatments, where treatment status is determined according to a ``matched tuples” design.
-Here, by a matched tuples design, we mean an experimental design where units are sampled i.i.d. from the population of interest, grouped into ``homogeneous” blocks with cardinality equal to the number of treatments, and finally, within each block, each treatment is assigned exactly once uniformly at random.
+If there are $|\mathcal{D}|$ possible treatments, then by a matched tuples design, we mean an experimental design where units are sampled i.i.d.\ from the population of interest, grouped into ``homogeneous” blocks of size $|\mathcal{D}|$, and finally, within each block, exactly one individual is randomly assigned to each of the $|\mathcal{D}|$ treatments.
 As such, matched tuples designs generalize the concept of matched pairs designs to settings with more than two treatments.
 Matched tuples designs are commonly used in the social sciences: see \cite{bold2018experimental}, \cite{brown2020inducing}, \cite{McKenzie2013}, and \cite{McKenzie2014} for examples in economics, and are often motivated using the simulation evidence presented in \cite{bruhn2009pursuit}.
 However, we are not aware of any formal results which establish valid asymptotically exact methods of inference for matched tuples designs.
 Accordingly, in this paper we establish general results about estimation and inference for matched tuples designs, and then apply these results to study the asymptotic properties of what we call ``fully-blocked” $2^K$ factorial designs.